Skip to main content

 Triage and fix the urgent things

-A prioritised report by blast radius and likelihood, not CVSS theatre.
+A prioritised report based on blast radius and likelihood.
 Then we rotate the live secrets, close the open buckets, lock the databases and pull the SaaS pages with you on the same day.

 Leave you something to run